 - Beyond Good & Evil: Inventory items can be rotated manually.
 This is important for finishing the game, as the randomly-generated passwords for some safes and doors are written on certain objects.

-- Obscurish action game Sphinx And The Cursed Mummy does this with your monster book—including the pulsing.
+- Sphinx and the Cursed Mummy does this with your monster book—including the pulsing.

-- There's a Lupin III PS2 game that had spinning items.
-At least one puzzle required you to spin an item to find a code.
+- Lupin III: Treasure of the Sorcerer King has spinning items, and at least one puzzle required you to spin an item to find a code.

-- In a similar vein, the 3DS' Street Pass Puzzle Quest allows you to view 3D models of the completed panels as you complete them, including a steadily-rotating scene of Link from Game/Twilight Princess and a "trophy" of Bowser, Mario and Luigi.
+- In a similar vein, the 3DS' Street Pass Puzzle Quest allows you to view 3D models of the completed panels as you complete them, including a steadily-rotating scene of Link from The Legend of Zelda: Twilight Princess and a "trophy" of Bowser, Mario and Luigi.
 Weirdly, you can only rotate them manually by a very small amount.

 - Rather than just showing the model of the item, Team Fortress 2's loadout screen lets you spin a model of the character equipping each item.